JonathanRamosWeigend/SolarSystemUnity/README.md

-# Animated Solar System running on Unity
+# Animated Solar System Running on Unity 5

-## Animated by using Newtons Law of Universal Gravitation
+## Newtons Law of Universal Gravitation

 Build with Unity and C#.